antonio-moreira-prog/Login-Responsivo/README.md

 - SASS

 ## :computer: Project
-Developed by me, this simple project was made to train my knowledge in .
+Developed by me, this simple project was made to train my knowledge in.

 ## :scroll: License
 This project is under the MIT license.
 See the [LICENSE.md] file for more details.